sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 nonce

 >  REQUIRED.
-Unguessable random string generated by the client, used to protect against CSRF attacks.
+Unguessable random string generated by the Client, used to protect against CSRF attacks.
 Must contain a sufficient amount of entropy to avoid guessing.
-Returned to the client in the ID Token.
+Returned to the Client in the ID Token.

 vtr